How to Design a Business Sign

 When you think McDonald’s, you picture the giant yellow arches, right?
 It’s part of the restaurant’s long-standing identity.
 Because we remember about 80 percent of what we see, the color should be something you want people to recognize as your trademark.
 Whichever color you go for, make sure it is one that truly conveys your business mission, goals and vision.

-The best colors for advertising signs will depend on your brand and market.
+The best colors for advertising signs will depend on your market and graphic design in Houston.
 If you are a traditional business, you may opt for conservative shades and palettes.
 A trendy business, or one that caters to a younger crowd, can experiment with bold color choices.
 At the end of the day, the most eye catching color for signs will depend on how you want to position your brand.

 2. Think About Readability